vu-societal-analyics/societal-analytics-lab-website/_blogs/20251022_DataGrant.md

 # Evaluation procedure and final results

-The proposals will be examined by the two directors of the Societal Analytics Lab and two independent members of VU (TBA): one member of the library and a data savvy member from a different faculty.
+The proposals will be examined by the two directors of the Societal Analytics Lab and two independent members of VU:

+* Mona Katharina Wallraff (Knowledge Valorisation Officer, VU)
+* Charles Greene (Scientific Information Specialist, VU Library)

 The main points to evaluate are: